Nano-Core/Nano.GitHub/README.md

 # Nano.Prerequisites
-Other services and tools required for Nano
+Other services and tools required for Nano.

+After creating a GitHub account, visit the organization settings and meticulously go through them to setup branch protections, security configuration and possbile other settings.

 ### Table of Contents
 * [GitHub.NuGet](https://github.com/Nano-Core/Nano.Prerequisites/tree/master/GitHub.NuGet)